Readings in Pre-Modern Japanese Literature

 - Full Year

-At the end of the course students should be able to demonstrate . . .
+At the end of the module students should be able to demonstrate . . .

 - an in-depth understanding of several key periods in pre-modern Japanese culture, as expressed through a variety of literary texts read in the original or in translation.